UPP is led by a growing team of passionate, top-tier professionals in their fields.

 From 2007 to 2009, during the financial crisis, Gale represented the Investors’ Committee dealing with asset-backed commercial paper.

 Gale served on the Board of Hydro One from 2007 to 2018.
-She currently serves on the Boards of the Scarborough Health Network and Outside the March Theatre Company and on the Social Services and Seniors Committee of the United Jewish Appeal and on the Canada Deposit Insurance Corporation Advisory Panel.
+She currently serves on the Boards of the Scarborough Health Network, Algoma Steel Inc., Outside the March Theatre Company, the Social Services and Seniors Committee of the United Jewish Appeal and on the Canada Deposit Insurance Corporation Advisory Panel.

 Gale earned a Bachelor of Laws (LL.B.) from Osgoode Law School.